davehermann/dohcp/Readme.md

 ## Future Plans
 + Typescript conversion
     + Given the complexity of a DNS and DHCP server, a strongly typed language is a good choice moving forward
++ DHCP
+    + Spec responses for no available addresses in a pool
 + DoHCP-to-DoHCP communication
     + Geared toward multiple DNS servers on the network with shared internal DNS data
     + Failover DHCP